When does a blind baby start crawling?

-When your baby is blind you often hear that they will “develop at their own pace” or that it’s “normal” for them to be behind their sighted peers.
+When your baby is blind, you often hear that they will “develop at their own pace” or that it’s “normal” for them to be behind their sighted peers.
 While these statements are supposed to make you feel better as a parent, it’s really just more confusing.
 So when is late too late?
-When should I start to be worried that there is another issue besides blindness?
+When should you start to worry or seek medical intervention for possible developmental delays?

-Crawling is a big milestone that is also really obvious.
+Crawling is a big baby milestone that families await with anticipation.
 Parents are always happy to announce that their baby is finally crawling independently.
 So… when does a blind baby usually start to crawl?
 Of course, that question isn’t easy to answer.

 That said, the Reach Out and Teach book by Kay Alicyn Ferrell does point out that “Many visually handicapped children do not crawl.
 They start walking without ever really going through a crawling period” (page 106).

-So, I guess my point is that there is no one clear answer to when a blind baby will begin to crawl.
-Some will crawl late and some will skip this stage altogether.
-Many blind babies will do what’s called a “five-point crawl” with their head on the floor to help stabilize their body; other will do more of a creep or “bunny hop,” sliding their knees together rather than moving their legs one at a time.
-I would also say that a 6 month delay is pretty normal for a lot of babies with visual impairments.
+Frustratingly, there is no one clear answer to when a blind baby will begin to crawl.
+Some will crawl late, and some will skip this stage altogether.
+Many blind babies will do what’s called a “five-point crawl” with their heads on the floor to help stabilize their body; others will do more of a creep or “bunny hop,” sliding their knees together rather than moving their legs one at a time.
+It is not at all unusual to see visually impaired babies engage in asymmetrical crawling.

-However, if your baby is 12 months or older and still not crawling, creeping or standing or has significant low muscle tone, then you should probably talk to your doctor.
-Also, if you’re at all worried about gross motor delays then your baby should be getting physical therapy through Early Intervention.
+However, if your baby is 12 months or older and still not crawling, creeping, or standing or has significantly low muscle tone, then you should probably talk to your doctor.
+Also, if you’re worried about gross motor delays, your baby should receive physical therapy through Early Intervention.

 I also put this question to our WonderBaby community to see what other families have experienced with crawling.
 Here is what they had to say: